tperol/ConvNetQuake/README.md

 ![Monitoring detection accuracy on train and test sets during training of ConvNetQuake](./figures/training.png)

-You can also visualize the network architecture
+You can also visualize the network architecture with tensorboard

 ![ConvNetQuake architecture](./figures/architecture.png)

-## 3 - Detecting and localizing events in continuous waveform data
+## 3 - Detecting and locating events in continuous waveform data

 There are two methods for detecting events from continuous waveform data.
 The first one is relatively slow, it loads a .mseed and generate windows.
 While the windows are generated they are fed to ConvNetQuake that makes the classification.
 A faster method does the classification from tfrecords.
 First windows, a generated and saved into tfrecords.
 Then the tfrecords are analyzed and classified by ConvNetQuake to create a catalog of events.

 This second methods analyze one month of data in 4 min on a MacbookPro.

 ### 3.1 From .mseed